 In your carry on, you should include the following:

 Disinfecting Wipes: This isn’t the most glamorous item, but the last thing you want is to get sick on the way to your honeymoon in Hawaii.
 Protect yourself by wiping down your seat, the window, the arm rests, and the tray table.
+Find the best prices here.

 Noise Cancelling Headphones: You’ll want to get off your flight feeling energized and ready to hit the ground running.
 Headphones can minimize the airplane noise that can drain your body.
+Check out the latest prices and more details.

 Plus, it’s a great way to listen to Hawaiian music or watch a couple movies before you land.